kinosal/recommender/README.md

 ## Description

 This [Streamlit](https://streamlit.io) mini-app recommends any activity by analyzing a few personal photos.
-It uses Amazon [Rekognition](https://aws.amazon.com/rekognition/image-features/) or OpenAI's [GPT Vision](https://platform.openai.com/docs/models) to detect people, objects, places, and sentiment in the uploaded images, and OpenAI's [GPT Text](https://platform.openai.com/docs/models) to generate respective recommendations.
+It uses Amazon [Rekognition](https://aws.amazon.com/rekognition/image-features/) or OpenAI's [GPT Vision](https://platform.openai.com/docs/models) to detect objects in the uploaded images, and OpenAI's [GPT Text](https://platform.openai.com/docs/models) or Meta's Llama 2 on Amazon [Bedrock](https://aws.amazon.com/bedrock/llama-2/) to generate respective recommendations.

 The Rekognition API does not require a prompt and is configured to return up to 50 labels with at least 90% confidence for each image.
 For image recognition with OpenAI's GPTs, the app generates a prompt to return labels as a comma-separated list.
 The app then uses another OpenAI GPT model to generate personal recommendations for the specified topic based on the image labels.